nfdi4plants/Swate/README.md

  - create a blank new workbook (or use any workbook, but be warned that you can't undo stuff done via Office.js)
  - Go to Insert > Office-Add-Ins and upload the manifest.xml file contained in this repo
     ![Add In Upload](docsrc/files/img/AddInUpload.png)
- - You will now have the full debug experience in your browser de tools.
+ - You will now have the full debug experience in your browser dev tools.

+Alternatively, you can debug all functionality that does not use Excel Interop in your normal browser (the app runs on port 3000 via https)